 Sure, we live in a golden age of TV now, where the format is now regularly producing Great TV, but (mostly) up until the 1990s and beyond, television programming was broadcast free and something to keep the rubes entertained in between toothpaste commercials.
 And the past is a wonderful place to mine just how garbage the medium used to be.

-So, without further adieu, here are 20 garbage TV shows that were thrown on the air in the 1980s on national broadcast networks in the US which network executives–drunk on power and probably high on a number of other substances–thought they could sell toothpaste ads during.
+So, without further adieu, here are 20 garbage TV shows that were thrown on the air in the 1980s on national broadcast networks in the US which network executives, drunk on power and probably high on a number of other substances, thought they could sell toothpaste ads during.
 They were wrong, of course, but after that much blow who’s making good decisions?
-This is Part I of a two-part article series on garbage TV shows that aired in the 80’s.
+This is Part I of a two-part article series on garbage TV shows that aired in the 1980s on American television.

 B.A.D.
 Cats (1980, 10 episodes, 6 aired)